Welcome to a Fresh Start!

-As part of Dr. Belsley’s program, we expect all potential candidates for surgery to attend two support groups.
+As part of Dr. Belsley’s program, all potential candidates for surgery will attend our three office visits which all include nutritional evaluations.
 This will give you an opportunity to learn more about the procedures and the diet.
-These groups are primarily an open forum for patients to ask questions and to learn about healthy eating as well as understand similar lifestyle patterns that lead to the problem of obesity.
-At the same time you will learn about food labels, low-fat cooking, heart healthy foods and exercise.
-You will have an opportunity to meet other patients who are having the surgery and speak with some whom have already had the surgery.
-We encourage all patients to attend support groups as often as they can after the surgery to stay focused on weight loss goals.
-By now you realize that it is hard to adhere to a weight loss program and support is an important part of the equation.
+These visits allow patients to ask questions and to learn about healthy eating as well as understand similar lifestyle patterns that lead to the problem of obesity.
+At the same time, you will learn about food labels, low-fat cooking, heart healthy foods and exercise.
+You should be ready to identify and discuss unhealthy habits and the problem foods that are responsible for your weight problem.
+You need to be able to identify where your calories are coming from so that we can help suggest techniques to help you change.
 Remember we are here to help you and support your efforts.

 Introduction during initial office visit

 The bariatric diet will start following the consultation and your first visit with our dietitian.
-The idea that you are contemplating or have already committed to a gastric bypass procedure, gastric sleeve or lap-band means that you are ready for a change.
+The idea that you are contemplating or have already committed to a gastric bypass procedure or gastric sleeve indicates that you are already considering a change.

 During your initial consultation the dietitian will outline the phases of your diet post-surgery.
 You will receive suggestions and recommendations in order to encourage yourself to start making changes prior to surgery.
 This begins by thinking about your food choices differently and modifying some of your favorite meals.
 The idea is to mentally psych yourself up for the post-surgery diet and to physically rid your body of some of the foods that you have become accustomed to eating routinely.
 Ideally, you should start to detox from carbonated beverages, sweetened beverages and snack foods, fried foods and fast-foods.